 I’ve left the Magic Kingdom for last because it is unique, and there are many reasons to get to this park early.
-Like the others, arriving before park opening will allow you to enjoy almost any of the popular attractions without a long wait.
+Like the others, arriving before park opening will allow you to enjoy almost any popular attractions without a long wait.
 In addition, you can visit a good number of rides before the big crowds even show up.

 It is time to talk about the most popular attractions currently at the Magic Kingdom.
-Since it came to the par the Seven Dwarfs Mine Train is consistently the #1 attraction.
-While the order of 2 – 4 varies Seven Dwarfs Mine Train is often followed by: Space Mountain, Peter Pan’s Flight, one of the top character meet and greets (either Mickey Mouse at Town Square Theater or one of the Princesses at Princess Fairytale Hall).
+Since it came to the par, the Seven Dwarfs Mine Train is consistently the #1 attraction.
+While the order of 2 – 4 varies, Seven Dwarfs Mine Train is often followed by: Space Mountain, Peter Pan’s Flight, one of the top character meet and greets (either Mickey Mouse at Town Square Theater or one of the Princesses at Princess Fairytale Hall).

 Now, there will be some who will argue that if you are near the front of the crowd when entering the park, you’ll be among the first to get to these two attractions.
 Well, unfortunately, there is absolutely no way to guarantee this will happen.

-However, there are three points where the crowds merge during this 5 minute walk to Fantasyland.
-In addition, the path from the hub toward the Seven Dwarfs Mine Train (via the Mad Tea Party) will open at some point during the march, which means that many guests toward the middle and back of the pack may actually get to the Mine Train ahead of the front!
+However, there are three points where the crowds merge during this 5-minute walk to Fantasyland.
+In addition, the path from the hub toward the Seven Dwarfs Mine Train (via the Mad Tea Party) will open at some point during the march, which means that many Guests toward the middle and back of the pack may actually get to the Mine Train ahead of the front!
 I watched this occur just a few days ago.

-So, the family who arrived extra early with their young child may very well end up several hundred guests from the front of the sea of Main Street humanity.
+So, the family who arrived extra early with their young child may very well end up several hundred Guests from the front of the sea of Main Street humanity.
 This means that they could still wait over an hour!